ngthanhbinh85/Landy-Bootstrap-5/README.md

-# Landy - Bootstrap 5 Edition
+# Landy - Bootstrap 5 Edition - Website Template

 A clean, modern, and fully responsive App Landing Page template, refactored and modernized to comply with **Bootstrap 5.3+**.